From an early age, James Kennedy had a love for building.

 Today, he hopes that there are similarities to his grandfather in the way he interacts with his home buyers for Eastwood Homes.

 James opted to attend Appalachian State University because of its construction management program, as well as the success of the football program and the opportunity for outdoor activities like snowboarding.
-He also held minors in Business and Planning, and graduated in May of 2013.
+He also held minors in Business and Planning and graduated in May 2013.

 Just prior to graduating, he met the team at Eastwood Homes when we came to speak with the Student Builders Association there.
-His involvement in the organization provided him a foot in the front door to his passion of residential home building and he became one of the few graduating seniors with a job under his tool belt before he even walked across the stage to receive his diploma.
+His involvement in the organization provided him a foot in the front door to his passion for residential home building and he became one of the few graduating seniors with a job under his tool belt before he even received his diploma!